StuartMacKay/ebirders-pt/README.md

 ## Related Projects

 * ebird-checklists: https://todo.sr.ht/~smackay/ebird-checklists - the core project
-  one which eBird Pages is based.
+  one which eBirders PT is based.
 It contains all the code you need to set up a feed from the eBird API and load it into a database.

 * ebird-notebooks: https://todo.sr.ht/~smackay/ebird-notebooks - a set of Jupyter